Writing Circles

 Welcome to the first of many events together on a variety of important topics.

-Workplace Abuse: caused by unhealthy and unchecked leadership (Nonphysical, emotional or VerbaL)
+Writing Circle II: Workplace issues caused by unhealthy and unchecked leadership

 Where people come together and connect over their shared experience and write their stories to life as a survival guide for others.